Ajayt036/Dummy/README.md

 # Leet-Code-Problems
 Leet Code Problems repository is a collection of all of my solved problems from Leet code platfrom.
-These question belong to all easy to hard level difficulties.
+These questios belong to all easy to hard level difficulties.

 Each Solved problem is saved in different folder with three files:
 1. Problems statement (in read me file)